This article shows how to set up Windows 2000 on a new virtual machine using Microsoft Hyper-V virtualization software.

 Step 8: In the Specify Generation window, select Generation 1, which supports BIOS firmware for Windows 2000.

 Step 9: In the Assign Memory window, assign a suitable size to the Windows 2000 virtual computer according to the RAM capacity of your host.
 If you are going to run more than 2000 virtual machines in HyperV, you can enable Dynamic Memory for better memory management.
-But if you are going to use only one guest OS, do not use the Dynamic Memory feature and assign a fixed size of 1024 MB (1 GB) to VM.
+But if you use only one guest OS, do not use the Dynamic Memory feature and assign a fixed size of 1024 MB (1 GB) to VM.

 Step 10: Continue without adding any adapters to the VM in the Network Configuration window.

-Step 11: In the Connect Virtual Hard Disk window, enable the Use an existing virtual hard disk option to add the 2 GB virtual disk with the VHD extension that you created for your virtual system and show the location of the disk file with Browse.
+Step 11: In the Connect Virtual Hard Disk window, enable the Use an existing virtual hard disk option to add the 2 GB virtual disk with the VHD extension you created for your virtual system and show the location of the disk file with Browse.

 Step 14: Delete the existing new type of Network Adapter in the VM and add Legacy Network Adapter from Add Hardware and change the Virtual Switch setting to External.